Making your own Cream Cheese From Scratch is a lot easier than you'd think!

 It's best to use this cheese within a week of making it.

 Yes, you can.
 However, it will change the texture.
-So it wont be great for spreading on bagels, but if you're using it for baked goods or cooked dishes, it'll be fine.
+So it wont be great for spreading on bagels, but it'll be great for baked goods.
 Just be sure to wrap it in foil and store in freezer for up to 2 months.

 Cream Cheese From Scratch